djamaldine-binali/Runtrack-Docker/jour1/readme.md

 ```sh
 docker ps
 ```
-Provides a list of conatiners on your machine as well as their specific state (running or not, size..)
+Provides a list of containers on your machine as well as their specific state (running or not, size..)

 ![alt text](<images_docker/Capture d'écran 2025-02-11 101642.png>)